Leadership Education for Aspiring

 Physicians (LEAP)

-Leadership Education for Aspiring Physicians (LEAP) is a project-based seminar series designed for Bay Area premedical students seeking structured leadership development while improving community health and wellness.
-Successful participants have partnered with peers and community-based institutions or organizations to develop, implement, and evaluate projects aimed at improving health outcomes in a community where they consider themselves to be a member.
+Leadership Education for Aspiring Physicians (LEAP) is a project-based seminar series designed for pre-health and other college students seeking structured leadership development aimed to improve community health and wellness.
+Participants who have successfully completed the program partnered with peers and community-based institutions or organizations to develop, implement, and evaluate projects aimed at improving health outcomes in a community where they are a member.

-This series challenges participants to make a positive impact in their communities as pre-health professionals, providing the skills to lead now and in the future.
+This program challenges participants to make a positive impact in their communities as pre-professionals, providing the skills to lead now and in the future.

-- seek opportunities to engage with other pre-health professionals with similar interests
+• seek opportunities to enact change with other pre-health professionals who share similar interests

-- have an interest in community/population health and health.
+• have an interest in community/population health and health disparities

-- have an interest in social and structural determinants of health and health disparities
+• have an interest in social and structural determinants of health

 Time Commitment